lai23-CU/Thermodynamics-portfolio/heat exchager.md

 Finally, achieving true steady-state conditions proved difficult.
 Since the reservoirs had limited volume, their temperatures changed over time as water was recirculated, resulting in quasi-steady rather than fully steady-state operation.

 Despite these challenges, the trends we observed matched expectations from thermodynamic theory and offered valuable insight into how different factors affect heat exchanger performance.

+---

+## Final Conclusions
+This mini-lab highlighted how the performance of a heat exchanger is primarily influenced by its flow configuration and operating conditions.
+In every trial, the counterflow setup consistently outperformed the parallel flow design in terms of thermal effectiveness.
+This was largely due to the counterflow’s ability to maintain a greater temperature difference throughout the exchanger’s length.
+Changes in mass flow rates also played a significant role, affecting how long fluids stayed in the system and how much heat they could carry—both of which impacted the temperature changes observed.

+Even though the system didn’t operate under perfectly ideal conditions, the experimental results closely matched established thermodynamic theories.
+Any differences from the ideal behavior emphasized the importance of real-world factors like flow restrictions, heat losses, and the difficulty in maintaining a truly steady-state system.
+Ultimately, this experiment reinforced essential thermodynamic concepts related to heat exchangers and showed that theoretical models must be applied with practical limitations in mind.